Oscar860601/deep_research_agent/README.md

     --mock
 ```

-The CLI streams each stage (analysis, plan, Manus turns, synthesis) to stdout so you
+The CLI streams each stage (analysis, plan, Manus turns, tool executions, synthesis)
-can follow the workflow.
-Use `--silent-stages` to suppress the intermediate artefacts.
+to stdout so you can follow the workflow.
+Use `--silent-stages` to suppress the
+intermediate artefacts.
 Replace `--mock` with either `--openai-model gpt-4o-mini` or `--langchain <model>`
 if you have the respective dependencies installed and API credentials configured.